REFINISHING CAST-IRON COOKWARE:

 Another method that produces great results: Your oven set to the auto-clean cycle.
 Leave the pan in until it completely cools and make sure your oven vents to the outside of the house.
 This puts off a LOT of smoke.
 When done, simply wipe down with clean hot water and a sponge.
 Re-season as instructed.

 Yet another method includes a trash bag, a can of Easy-Off oven cleaner and a lot of patience.
-Spray down the entire surface of the pan or skillet with the cleaner and wrap it in a trash bag for at least 24 hours.
+Spray down the entire surface of the pan or skillet with the cleaner and seal it in a trash bag for at least 24 hours.
 Wipe off the sludge with paper towels, repeat if necessary and then scrub and rinse as instructed.
 You may need to use a razor blade to scrape off any remaining stuck-on bits of carbon.

 My dad told me stories of my grandfather who used beach sand to strip any built-up gunk or rust from his pans.